qor/doc/admin/theming_and_customization.md

 QOR Admin will auto-load javascripts and stylesheet files based on your Admin's [SiteName](/admin/general.md#sitename)

-For example, say you set the site name as `Qor Demo`, QOR Admin will look up `{qor view paths}/assets/javascripts/qor_demo.js` and `{qor view paths}/assets/stylesheets/qor_demo.css`, and load them if present.
+For example, say you set the site name to `Qor Demo`, QOR Admin will look up `{qor view paths}/assets/javascripts/qor_demo.js` and `{qor view paths}/assets/stylesheets/qor_demo.css`, and load them if present.

 ## View Paths

-When QOR Admin looks up templates when rendering pages, it uses [AssetFS](/admin/general.md#assetfs).
+When QOR Admin render pages, it looks up templates with [AssetFS](/admin/general.md#assetfs).

-A [default implemention](https://github.com/qor/assetfs/blob/master/filesystem.go) of `AssetFS` is looking up templates from filesystem from registered view paths.
+[A default implemention](https://github.com/qor/assetfs/blob/master/filesystem.go) of `AssetFS` is looking up templates from filesystem with pre-registered view paths.

+it includes:

+* {current_path}/app/views/qor
+* {current_path}/vendor/github.com/qor/admin/views
+* $GOPATH/src/github.com/qor/admin/views

+Checkout [AssetFS](http://github.com/qor/assetfs) for more details

 ## Themes

 QOR Admin provides flexible template customization.
-You can define your own theme for a resource, overwrite a specific page of a resource, like the edit page of the user.
+You can define your own theme for a resource.

 A custom theme for a [Resource](/admin/resources.md) in QOR Admin can be applied using a custom javascript and css file.
 To apply a custom theme, set the theme name using the `UseTheme` method, this will load `assets/javascripts/fancy.js` and `assets/stylesheets/fancy.css` from the theme path.